 What is Myrtle?

-Myrtle leaves, branches, and fruits have been used since Biblical times to flavor smoked or roasted meats in the Eastern Mediterranean islands of Sardinia, Corsica, and Crete and western Asia.
-The dried berries were used in the Mediterranean as a substitute for black pepper.
+Myrtle leaves, branches, and fruits have been used since Biblical times to flavor meat in the Mediterranean islands of Sardinia, Corsica, and Crete and western Asia.
+The dried berries were used as a substitute for black pepper.

 Origin and Varieties: